TrentBrunson/Turbo_Learning/README.md

 # University of Texas Defensive Play-Call Predictor

 ## Overview
 This project analyzes college football play-by-play data over the last several years.
-After merging hundreds of files and millions of records, this was pared down to the most relevant information: everyting University of Texas!
+After merging hundreds of files and millions of records, this was pared down to the most relevant information: everything University of Texas!
 In all seriousness, to meet the constraints of hosting sites and the like, a single school was chosen to comply with the many restrictions for free stuff.
 Speaking of free, go have some fun and give our play-call predictor a try and **[Call a Play!](https://ut-football-play-caller.herokuapp.com/)**

 ## Team Information
 ### Members: